Candidate License

 Step 1 – Application

-Complete the Online Application Form.
-You can submit your application for candidate licensure before you complete your practicum.
+Complete the Online Application Form for a ‘conditional license’.
+You can submit your application for conditional licensure before you complete your practicum.
 Documents that accompany your application (e.g., transcripts, confirmation of practicum completion, verified ID, criminal record check with vulnerable sector check) can be submitted afterwards.
 Please see the Canadian Dietetic Registration Exam page for information on deadlines for the upcoming exam.

 Step 2 – Supporting Documentation